 I got this dollar from a person.

-They gave it to me, just because, and now it's a picture."
+They gave it to me, just because,

 I told him that I would be proud to hang it in the art show and he smiled broadly at me before returning to his class.